AsimAliMurtaza/cognivia-aws-lambda/README.md

 ### Pre-Hackathon Architecture (Team Contribution)

-The initial version of Cognivia, developed as a collaborative semester project, established the foundational features of the platform.
+The initial version of Cognivia, developed as a collaborative semester project for cloud computing course, established the foundational features of the platform.
 In this phase, the application followed a typical Next.js full-stack pattern where API routes were handled directly within the Next.js backend.

 **Key Components & Features Developed (Team Contribution):**

-  * **Frontend:** Implemented with React and Next.js, providing the user interface for students and teachers.
+  * **Frontend:** Implemented with React and Next.js, providing the user interface for students.
   * **Backend (Next.js API Routes):** Handled all API requests, including:
       * User authentication (login, signup, password management, email verification).
       * Basic AI features (quiz generation, notes, chatbot) by making direct calls to the Gemini API from Next.js serverless functions.